solidi/writing/44-how-i-learned-to-onboard-effectively-in-an-engineer-manager-role.md

 While onboarding as an engineer manager can be exhausting and exciting, there are points in between where there is extreme satisfaction.
 Seeing my team get their first win, impacting users with a superb product, promoting someone because of these accomplishments, and maturing processes.

-My onboarding goal is to keep good tact and know where I am in the organization.
+My onboarding goal to apply good tact and know where I am in the organization.
 Then, listen, see how the team operates, be explicit when it becomes clear where I need to steer.
 I'll discover and solve the first gnarly problem.
 I'll hire, find the next leaders and give feedback to those who aren't performing.
 At the same time, I take on a side quest to grow my craft and the organization.

 Management is a complicated arrangement of *getting people to do what they don't necessarily want to do* and becoming an umbrella as a promoter, a shield for the team.
 But in the end, I enjoy being a manager.
 Onboarding effectively in [the first 90 days](https://www.amazon.com/First-90-Days-Strategies-Expanded/dp/1422188612) is challenging as it is rewarding.